Actual strategies for neuroprotement in glaucoma

 • 00:16:40

-Practical recommendations for the appointment of neuroprotective therapy
+Practical recommendations for the prescription of neuroprotective therapy

 Egorov Evgeny Alekseevich - Doctor of Medical Sciences, Professor, Head of the Department of Ophthalmology named after Academician A.P.
-Nesterov, LF FSBEI HE RNIMU named after N.I.
+Nesterov, Faculty of Ophthalmology, Federal State Autonomous Educational Institution of Higher Education, Russian National Research Medical University named after N.I.
 Pirogov, Ministry of Health of the Russian Federation, President of the Russian Glaucoma Society

 Announcement:

-Glaucoma remains one of the most complex problems in ophthalmology, where traditional reduction of intraocular pressure is often insufficient to preserve visual functions.
-In this video, Professor Evgeny Alekseevich Egorov examines modern neuroprotection strategies, including innovative drug delivery methods and proven retinolamine and mexidol application schemes, which can significantly improve the prognosis for patients.
+Glaucoma remains one of the most challenging ophthalmological problems, where traditional intraocular pressure reduction is often insufficient to preserve vision.
+In this video, Professor Evgeny Alekseevich Egorov discusses modern neuroprotection strategies, including innovative drug delivery methods and proven retinolamine and Mexidol regimens, which can significantly improve patient prognosis.

 Main topics:

-• Glaucoma today: a disease characterized by an increase in intraocular pressure beyond the tolerable level, which leads to glaucomatous optic neuropathy, optic atrophy and visual field defects.
-The main goal of treatment is to preserve visual functions and the patient's quality of life.
+• Glaucoma today is a disease characterized by an increase in intraocular pressure beyond the tolerable range, leading to glaucomatous optic neuropathy, optic nerve atrophy, and visual field defects.
+The primary goal of treatment is to preserve visual function and the patient's quality of life.

 • The role of neuroprotection: reducing intraocular pressure does not guarantee stabilization of the glaucoma process.
-Complex therapy is necessary, including direct and indirect neuroprotection.
+Complex therapy, including direct and indirect neuroprotection, is necessary.

-Clinical recommendations: Mexidol (ethylmethylhydroxypyridine succinate) is included in the therapy for primary open-angle and closed-angle glaucoma.
+Clinical recommendations: Mexidol (ethylmethylhydroxypyridine succinate) is included in the therapy of primary open-angle and angle-closure glaucoma.

 Key findings: